 Before you go looking for legal work experience, you might want to know more about what it means to be a lawyer.
-Here are the three main roles in the UK:
+Here are the three main roles in the UK and Republic of Ireland:

 The experience you’ll find with most of our firms is the kind of work you’d do as a solicitor.
 It’s typically all about working with businesses to provide legal advice.
 If a client wants to build a skyscraper or copyright a piece of technology or open shops in a new country, they’ll come to you as a solicitor.

 Most solicitors work for a law firm, but if you’re in-house counsel, you’ll do the same work for just one company.
 It might be a bank, a search engine, a TV company – all kinds of businesses have in-house teams.
 Instead of working with lots of different clients, you’ll work only for your company, specialising in their industry.

 If you’re thinking of lawyers in terms of making an argument in court, those are usually barristers.
 They’ll generally only get involved once a case has to go to court, and they’ll be hired by solicitors to represent their client.

 If you enjoy your work experience and want to take it further, you might pursue a career as a solicitor or a barrister.
 If you end up with a firm like those who make up PRIME, then you’ll start as a trainee solicitor for two years, then work your way up to associate.
 Then, for those ready to be challenged at the highest level, you could even aim for partner.
 At every stage in your development, you’ll become a more senior lawyer, known in your field.
 You might even become a judge one day.

 How you apply will vary from firm to firm, and you’ll find out how to apply on each company’s profile.
 That said, there are some tips we can give you, no matter where you go:

 Don’t worry about trying to look impressive.
 Our law firms aren’t expecting you to have experience – but they’ll look for enthusiasm and ambition to succeed.